SeldonIO/seldon-core/docs-gb/kubernetes/resources/seldonruntime.md

 ---
-description: Learn about SeldonRuntime, a Kubernetes resource for creating and managing Seldon Core instances in specific namespaces.
-Discover how to configure, override settings, and control update behaviors for your machine learning deployments.
+description: Learn about SeldonRuntime, a Kubernetes resource for creating and managing Seldon Core instances in specific namespaces with configurable settings.
 ---

-# Seldon Runtime
+# SeldonRuntime Resource

 The SeldonRuntime resource is used to create an instance of Seldon installed in a particular namespace.